NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 ![Unsubscribe](images/unsubscribe.png)

 and clicking on it will unsubscribe you from that object.
-Under **My Work** in the navigation menu you find an entry **My Subscriptions**.
+Under **My Work** on the navigation menu you find an entry **My Subscriptions**.
 Clicking on it shows you a page with two tables: your update feed (*My Subscription Updates*) and your subscriptions (*My Subscriptions*).
 You can browse through both tables; they also have a clickable icon to unsubscribe from objects you are no longer